denoland/deno/docs/getting_started/first_steps.md

 deno run --allow-read https://deno.land/std/examples/cat.ts /etc/passwd
 ```

-### A simple TCP server
+### TCP server

-This is an example of a simple server which accepts connections on port 8080,
+This is an example of a server which accepts connections on port 8080, and
-and returns to the client anything it sends.
+returns to the client anything it sends.

 ```ts
 const hostname = "0.0.0.0";